elchs/LetoDBf/Readme.txt

     and change in command window into the the root directory of download package.

-      2.1 building letodb with hbmk2, for all C compilers
+      2.1 building letodb with * hbmk2 * make tool, for all C compilers

  Server itself:
     letodb.hbp is ready configured server for Windows and Linux daemon,